Frequently Asked Questions for Supervisors

 While there is no character limit, the letter should remain concise (maximum 2 pages).

-The PhD student is the formal holder of the fellowship and is responsible for implementing the project in collaboration with their supervisor.
+The PhD student is the formal grantholder of the fellowship and is responsible for implementing the project in collaboration with their supervisor.
 If the supervisor leaves the host institution, the fellow may either follow them to another research institute in Denmark or select a new principal supervisor.

 No. All supervisors will be assessed on the quality of supervision and institutional environment, not seniority or lab prestige.